mikorecare/asg-chat-app/README.md

 To test the chat, kindly login using incognito/private browsing and access the same localhost:4200 as it uses a token for login

 **#Upcoming**:
-Replacement of Alert Prompts to Sweet Alerts
+Replacement of Alert Prompts to Sweet Alerts, Uploading Avatars,
-Uploading Avatars
 Checked online